-This course is designed to familiarize students with the formal elements of painting and to build technical proficiency.
-Section I students will learn to paint in acrylic, while section II students will choose to paint in either oil or acrylic.
+This course is designed to teach students the formal elements of painting and to build technical proficiency.
 Students paint in the studio, mostly from observed situations and still-life setups.
+Students can choose to work in either oil or acrylic.
 Critical dialogue and frequent critiques figure largely in the learning process and encourage each student's personal vision.